Meghan Markle’s Membership In The Royal Family Has Cost Them An Additional $2 Million Per Year

 Those figures don’t include the cost of travel to and from royal engagements: that’s borne by the Sovereign (that is, Queen Elizabeth), from a fund that’s paid for by the British taxpayers (more on that in a few paragraphs).

-Clive Alderton, the Charles’ private secretary, says his boss isn’t at all mourning the amount of money his adult children are costing him.
+Clive Alderton, Prince Charles’ private secretary, says his boss isn’t at all mourning the amount of money his adult children are costing him.
 Indeed, in light of the banner year his family has had, he’s glad to have spent the money.

 “The Duke and Duchess of Sussex became engaged, their wedding itself seemed to me a day when not just the sun shone but Britain itself shone – and right round the world.
 The Duke and Duchess of Cambridge announced that they were expecting another child and the Prince of Wales’s third grandchild Prince Louis was born in April.”

-The Royal Family’s money comes from a mix of sources, according to Business Insider.
+The royal family’s money comes from a mix of sources, according to Business Insider.
 Some of it comes from the British taxpayer, the vast majority of it comes from private sources, including centuries-old land holdings.
-Prince Charles, for example, gets the majority of his income from the Duchy of Cornwall, a swath of 130,000 acres set aside to provide income to the heir to the Throne (whomever holds that title) in the 1300’s.
+Prince Charles, for example, gets the majority of his income from the Duchy of Cornwall, a swath of 130,000 acres set aside to provide income to the heir to the Throne (whomever holds that title) in the 1300s.

-The British taxpayer’s share of the cost of the Royal Family mostly goes to things like security, staff, and the upkeep of royal residences.
-That costs the average British taxpayer about £.65 (about $.85) per year, according to The Boston Globe.
+The British taxpayer’s share of the cost of the royal family mostly goes to things like security, staff, and the upkeep of royal residences.
+That costs the average British taxpayer about £.65 (about $.85) per year, according to the Boston Globe.